Astral Loyak - Women's Review

 Our Analysis and Test Results

-The classic low-cut kayaking shoe, the Loyak blends remarkable traction and flexibility due to a minimalist design.
+The classic low-cut shoe, the Loyak, blends remarkable traction and flexibility due to a minimalist design.
 They feature a stretchy tongue that is stitched around the heel and has thin canvas uppers.
-Their siped rubber soles were superior in traction on wet, slippery rocks and rafts.
+Their siped rubber soles deliver superior traction on wet, slippery rocks and rafts.

 Performance Comparison